Building Materials – You Have Lots of Choices

 Maybe your house needs the solid look of stone masonry.
 This is one of the most expensive materials of all.
 Most of its cost is in the labor to install it.
 Stone masonry is slow to erect.
 And because it’s heavy, the higher up on the wall it goes, the more costly it gets.
 Is it worth the cost?
 It might be if your house depends on the appearance of stone for its style and character.
 Or you might simply like it.
 That alone can make one material better than another for your particular house.

-Building Materials, Components, and Parts You’ll Have to Choose
+Building Materials, Components, and Parts You’ll Need to Select

 Basements and Foundations